-- Don't use the same surface or chopping board for preparing raw and ready-to-eat foods.
+- Avoid using the same surface or chopping board for preparing raw and ready-to-eat foods.

 - Make sure that knives and utensils are cleaned after preparing raw foods.

-Special precautions may also be needed to prevent food poisoning if you are travelling abroad - see separate leaflet called Traveller's Diarrhoea for further details.
+Special precautions may also be needed to prevent food poisoning if you are travelling abroad.
+See separate leaflet called Traveller's Diarrhoea for more details.
 For example, avoid water and other drinks that may not be safe, and avoid food washed in unsafe water.